-Health experts consider transmitting a sexually transmitted disease (STD) via a toilet seat impossible.
+Health experts consider transmitting a sexually transmitted infection (STI) via a toilet seat impossible.
 Sitting on a toilet does not expose a person to infection.

 This article explores whether someone can contract an STD from a toilet seat, other possible viruses that may spread on a toilet, and what to do about preventing infections.